django-cms/django-cms/docs/introduction/third_party.rst

 You can add new blog posts using the admin, but also have a look at the toolbar.
-When you're within the urls of the blog, you should see an extra menu item called "Blog".
+When you're within the URLs of the blog, you should see an extra menu item called "Blog".
 You can now select "Blog" > "Add new article..." from it and add a new blog post directly from there.